-II.
-Comments on Actuarial Opinion and Actuarial Report

-A. Review date
+- II.
+Comments on Actuarial Opinion and Actuarial Report - A. Review date

 The illustrative language for the Scope paragraph includes "... and reviewed information provided to me through XXX date."
 This is intended to capture the ASOP No. 36 requirement to disclose the date through which material information known to the Appointed Actuary is included in forming the reserve opinion (the review date), if it differs from the date the Actuarial Opinion is signed.
 When the Appointed Actuary is silent regarding the review date, this can indicate either that the review date is the same as the date the Actuarial Opinion is signed or that the Appointed Actuary overlooked this disclosure requirement.
-When the Appointed Actuary's review date is the same as the date the Actuarial Opinion is signed, regulators suggest the Appointed Actuary clarify this in the Actuarial Opinion by including a phrase such as "... and reviewed information provided to me through the date of this opinion."
+When the Appointed Actuary's review date is the same as the date the Actuary clarify this in the Actuarial Opinion by including a phrase such as "... and reviewed information provided to me through the date of this opinion."